 Diversification is quite literally the ONLY way to decrease your investment risk without decreasing your expected return AND it’s pretty easy to do.
 Might as well take advantage of it!

-Quick note: For more step-by-step guidance through creating your personal investment plan, check out my book: Smart Investing for Your 20s and 30s.
+Quick note: For more step-by-step guidance through creating your personal investment plan, check out the guide Investing Made Simple.